zwpride/mABC/README.md

 </div>

 ## Notice
+Attention!
+We have provided a sample data file saved in the **simple_sample** folder so that you can process your data into a similar format to enjoy **mABC**!
 We will release more data in this repository as soon as possible.
 Here is init version code and wait for our data to be updated after passing policy review.

 ## News
 Our paper is accepted by EMNLP 2024 (Findings)! 🎉🎉